MetaNaveen/BackupGitRepo/README.md

 **DESCRIPTION:**

-Tool to help developers who use git.
-This tool takes backup of all files that are changed since last commit in the project.
+A Self updatable single file tool that helps developers to take backup of git repo files that are changed since last commit in the project.

 **SUPPORTING COMMANDS:**